-Calculate bulk modulus using the Birch-Murnaghan equation of state data calculated by get\BM\EOS routine (see).
+Calculate bulk modulus using the Birch-Murnaghan equation of state.

+The EOS must be previously calculated by get\BM\EOS routine.
 The returned bulk modulus is a $B_0$ coefficient of the B-M EOS.
-The arguments are the same as in BM EOS function.
+The units of the result are defined by ASE.
+To get the result in any particular units (e.g. GPa) you need to divide it by ase.units. unit name>: